evoraglobal/sieraapi-docs/source/includes/_assets.md

 **Response Body**

-The response body will be a list of waste destimations which are associated with the asset specified by the assetId parameter.
+The response body will be a list of waste destinations which are associated with the asset specified by the assetId parameter.

 | Attribute                     | Type and description                                                                                      |
 | ----------------------------- | --------------------------------------------------------------------------------------------------------- |